 In 1981 Stephen and Prue purchased a property in the Adelaide Hills region, selecting a site in Lenswood covered in apple, cherry and pear trees, with beautiful steep slopes and stunning views toward the older vine country.
 The future vineyard, 15km north-east of Mount Lofty (700m), was positioned right at the top end of a long, picturesque valley of apple orchards and natural forests at an altitude of 550m, with an annual rainfall of 1134mm.

-Stephen and Prue moved into this peaceful apple kingdom with the intention of converting the land to vineyard, until nature took over, and after two years of operating it as an orchard, they could only stand by in 1983 as the Ash Wednesday bushfires engulfed the property in flames.
+Stephen and Prue moved into this peaceful apple kingdom with the intention of converting the land to vineyard, until nature took over, and after two years of operating it as an orchard, they could only stand by in 1983 as the devastating Ash Wednesday bushfires engulfed the property in flames.
 A D9 Caterpillar removed the blackened tree stumps in preparation for the vineyard in which pinot noir, chardonnay, riesling, merlot and cabernet sauvignon were planted over the 13ha property.

-Stephen and Prue initiated several trials looking at different clones of pinot noir (there are nine: MV6, D5V12, G8V3, G8V7, Pommard and the famous Bernard clones of 114, 115, 777 and 667, recently imported from the Burgundy area); chardonnay (seven clones: I10V1, I10V5, Antav 84, 277 and the Burgundian Bernard clones, B95, B96, B76); and merlot (six: D3V14, D3V5, D3V7, 6R, 8R, Q45-14).
+Stephen and Prue have initiated several trials looking at different clones of pinot noir (there are eight: MV6, D5V12, G8V3, G8V7, Pommard and the famous Bernard clones of 115, 777 and 667, imported from the Burgundy area); chardonnay (seven clones: I10V1, I10V5, Antav 84, 277 and the Burgundian Bernard clones, B95, B96, B76); and merlot (three: D3V14, R6 and R8).
 They have also adopted VSP (Vertical Shoot Positioned) trellising throughout the vineyard.

 She has adopted the ‘minimum soil disturbance’ attitude and uses pasture grasses as a green sward between the rows.
 The Lenswood vineyard is on a range of well drained soils consisting of sandy loam over medium clay interspersed with shale fragments overlying a shale bedrock.